jamierpond/madea.blog/headless-madea.md

 ## Why Go Headless?

-**Custom Branding**: You're not stuck with our styles.
+**Custom Branding**: You're not stuck with my styles.
 Build whatever aesthetic you want.

 **Custom Routing**: Want your blog at `/writing` instead of `/`?
 Want posts at `/thoughts/[year]/[slug]`?
 Your app, your routes.